guskant/accessible/README.md

  notes for blind or dyslexia Japanese speakers.
-  {% for page in site.collections.site.pages %}
+  {% for page in site.collections.notes.docs %}
 - [{{ page.title }}](/accessible{{ page.url }}) {% endfor %}